Alex-Wilson/resume-webserver/src/views/markdown/about-me.md

-## About me
-Hello, World!
-Welcome to alexwilson.info!
-I'm Alex Wilson, a self-proclaimed technologist.
-I've always been fascinated by science, technology, engineering, and math, but I find true fulfillment in using computers to enhance creativity, efficiency, and problem-solving.

-I love converting abstract ideas into practical solutions, finding magic in automating repetitive tasks, feeling the satisfaction of solving complex problems, and enjoying the freedom to express myself digitally!

-## Purpose
-As computers become more ingrained in daily life, opportunities in technology and software development will only continue to grow.
-This website serves as my digital resume, showcasing my projects, problem-solving skills, design acumen, and achievements to potential employers.

-I also use this space to share knowledge, as I’ve found that teaching a concept is the best way to truly master it myself.

-## Career Goals
-My goal is to transition into a highly technical role where I can apply my skills in system, network, and cloud administration, security, DevOps, and software development.
-I want to work hands-on with infrastructure, automation, and security, solving complex problems and continuously learning new technologies.

-Long term, I aim to specialize in cybersecurity, exploit development, or cloud security architecture.
-I am passionate about understanding systems at a deep level, improving security, and building reliable, scalable solutions.

-## Interests and Hobbies
-My academic and professional interests include system, network, and cloud administration, peer-to-peer networking, DevOps, application and web development, machine learning, cryptography, and exploit development.

-When my brain needs a break and I can’t keep coding, you’ll probably find me gaming, working out, cooking, spending time with family, friends, or my pets, watching anime, drawing, reading non-fiction or manga, arguing about Yu-Gi-Oh bans, assembling Zoids/Gundam/40K figurines, or attempting to make music.

 ## "Personal" Computing
 For Christmas of 2010, my mom took me to MicroCenter and let me pick out parts for a budget desktop.
 After days of watching YouTube videos on my iTouch, I finally assembled it myself!
 I was so proud I was able to get my rig (Athlon X4, Radeon HD 5770, 256GB HDD (lol)) to successfully POST.
 Then, after PURCHASING and installing Windows 8, I realized my Steam library was empty...
 I had no games to play (thank god for TF2, but it was no Halo 3 or Reach).